senseiji/blog4/_posts/data-engineering/2021-10-28-data-engineering-course-online-for-college-students-free.md

 #
 subheadline: "Data Engineering"
 title: "Data Engineering Course Online For College Students Free"
 teaser: "The demand for data engineering has been growing sharply all over the world over the last few years.
 Due to the growth of social media, and the e-commerce market, a huge amount of data is being produced every day.
-Organizations need these raw data to be processed for their business growth and that’s why they need data engineers.People from various other professions are also getting swayed into"
+Organizations need these raw data to be processed for their business growth and that’s why they need data engineers.People from various other professions are also"
 categories:
   - Data Engineering